I tried getting into a VPC using EventBridge Connection — Requesting an ALB inside a VPC from Step Functions without Lambda

 - Pattern B: API Gateway REST API + via VPC Link v2

-This article confirms that Step Functions can call an Internal ALB inside a VPC without Lambda relay, while organizing the differences in routing paths, IAM authentication, and constraints.
+This article confirms that an Internal ALB inside a VPC can be called from Step Functions without Lambda relay, while organizing the differences in access routes, IAM authentication, and constraints.

 - Region: ap-northeast-1